Cumulocity-IoT/cumulocity-image-animation-widget/README.md

         "source": { "id": "32536261" },
         "type": "AnimationConfiguration",
         "text": "{\"AnimationAction\":\"SCROLL UP\",\"animationTimeInSeconds\":10}",
-        "time": "2020-13-08T17:16:29.598+02:00"
+        "time": "2020-10-29T10:02:22.598+02:00"
     }

 *  When the 'AnimationConfiguration' Cumulocity event is posted to your tenant, this will immediately update the configuration for your image.

 *  When the 'AnimationAction' Cumulocity event is posted to your tenant, this will cause the image to scroll using your updated attributes.

-### Configuration Samples
+### AnimationAction & Real-time configuration samples
-A POSTMAN collection of sample configurations has been included in the /configuration-samples folder.
-Please import this into [https://www.postman.com/](https://www.postman.com/) and amend Basic Auth to include your username and password.
+A POSTMAN collection of AnimationAction and realtime configuration samples has been included in the /configuration-samples folder.
+Please import this into [https://www.postman.com/](https://www.postman.com/)

+1. Ensure that the Image Animation Widget has been installed into your tenant and added to your dashboard
+2. Amend the Basic Auth to include your username and password
+3. Replace 'industrysolutions.cumulocity.com' in the url to your tenant
+4. Run the TOGGLE event (in the AnimationAction folder) to see your widget animate in your tenant

 ------------------------------